-My research interests are in the fields of data management and text analytics, including data-intensive computing, databases, text processing, search, and large-scale analytics and visualization.
+My research interests are in the fields of data management, data science, and data analytics related to machine learning, including databases, data-intensive computing, search, and large-scale analytics and visualization.
 My PhD thesis at Stanford was on data integration, with an emphasis on both theoretical and practical aspects.
 My recent research, especially after spending a few quarters at Google and a few years doing a startup as its founder and CTO, has a strong preference on engineering and open source system building.
 I believe “Computer Science” is a “Science” to support great engineering, and we need to build systems to stay relevant in this fast-paced IT era.
 My recent research projects are closely related to social media data analytics due to its increasing importance in many disciplines.

 Current Projects